neerajprasad209/HarmonyClassifier/README.md

 # Objective:

-The objective of the “SentinelSpeak” project is to develop a robust and efficient machine learning model for the classification of hate speech in digital communication.
+The objective of the “Harmony Classifier” project is to develop a robust and efficient machine learning model for the classification of hate speech in digital communication.
 Utilizing Natural Language Processing (NLP) libraries such as NLTK and SpaCy, and machine learning frameworks like TensorFlow and PyTorch, the project aims to accurately identify and categorize offensive language, thereby fostering healthier online interactions.
 The ultimate goal is